 Through the practical application of technologies including digital technologies, students develop dexterity and coordination through experiential activities.
 Technologies motivates young people and engages them in a range of learning experiences that are transferable to family and home, constructive leisure activities, community contribution and the world of work.

 Technologies provides students with authentic learning challenges that foster curiosity, confidence, persistence, innovation, creativity, respect and cooperation.
 These attributes are necessary when using and developing solutions to make sense of complex ideas and relationships in all areas of learning.
 Technologies helps students to be regional and global citizens, capable of actively and ethically communicating and collaborating.

-In order for students to sign in and keep track of their progress on Code.org, please click on the link below.
+In order for students to sign in and keep track of their progress on Code.org, please log in using the links below.

 Passwords are received in the Digital Technologies class (either a picture or word).

-Once logged in you may search the site for other fun and interesting coding games with progress automatically saved if your child is logged in.
+Once logged in students may search the site for other fun and interesting coding games with progress automatically saved to their accounts.

 Certificates are given out at the completion of courses and can be printed at school or at home.

-These sites are best viewed using Google Chrome or Mozilla Firefox.
+These sites are best viewed using Google Chrome, Mozilla Firefox or Microsoft Edge.
 The courses are both desktop and tablet compatible.

 Other Student Accounts